-- Ensure a range of different types of people who are able to imagine needing to use the medicine. - If the medicine is intended for a rare illness, then where possible test the leaflet among people who actually have or have had the illness.
-You may need to exclude people who have previously taken or are currently taking the medicine. - Remember that information which can be used by the least able will be beneficial for all users.
-Try and include: - o particular age groups such as young people and older people especially if the medicine is particularly relevant to their age group - o new users or people who do not normally use medicines, particularly for information provided with new medicines likely to be used by a wide range of people (e.g. analgesics or antihistamines) - o people who do not use written documents in their working life - o people who find written information difficult. - Recruit participants from wherever is most relevant and practical.
-For example you could use: - o older people's lunch clubs
+Remember that information which can be used by the least able will be beneficial for all users.
+Try and include:

+- particular age groups such as young people and older people especially if the medicine is particularly relevant to their age group; - new users or people who do not normally use medicines, particularly for information provided with new medicines likely to be used by a wide range of people (e.g. analgesics or antihistamines); - people who do not use written documents in their working life; - people who find written information difficult.
-- o self-help groups

-- o patient support groups

-- o community centres

-- o parent and toddler groups.
+Recruit participants from wherever is most relevant and practical.
+For example you could use: older people's meeting points, self-help groups, patient support groups, community centres, parent and toddler groups.